 BioMark sensor Research, University of Coimbra

-Cell technology is our latest commitment for broadening our work range.
-Now, biosensors can be constructed to analyse a wide variety of cell-produced biomolecules, such as microRNAs, aptamers, antigens, or even extracellular vesicles, which brings lab research closer to the natural tissue environment.
+Devices can be constructed to analyse a wide variety of cell-produced biomolecules, such as nucleic acids, proteins, or vesicles, and also include cell studies, which brings lab research closer to the natural tissue environment.